fabianmartins/alienattack.workshop/README.md

 ### Pricing Activity

-So, we want you to estimate the costs for the environment, for the cost per user and per interval of time (choose the most appropriate) for the following scenarios:
+So, we want you to estimate the costs for the environment - the cost per user and per interval of time (choose the most appropriate) - for the following scenarios:

 1. One (1) gamer.
 2. Ten (10) gamers.